MateuszPawlowski/Theory-of-Algorithims-Project/README.md

 For any troubles please visit microsoft [Troubleshooting installation](https://docs.microsoft.com/en-us/windows/wsl/install-win10#troubleshooting-installation)

 <b>Git clone</b><br>
 Create a new folder on the desktop.
-Use your windows terminal, swith to ubuntu and direct to the desktop file you just created.
+Use your windows terminal, switch to ubuntu and direct to the desktop file you just created.
 Inside type the following:
 ```
 git clone https://github.com/MateuszPawlowski/Theory-of-Algorithims-Project